imcity-dev/docs-im-city/pages/2023-approach.md

 **Separation of concerns** is a design principle in which different aspects of a system are handled by separate components or modules, each of which is responsible for a specific concern or functionality.
 This allows the different components to be developed and tested independently, and makes it easier to modify and maintain the system as a whole.

-So, we will apply this principle to the IM.CITY project and split different components in order to clarify their purpose and development.
+So, we will apply this principle to the IM.CITY ecosystem and split different components in order to clarify their purpose and development.

 ### Conceptualization vs Development

+- Digital City Institute
+- New Stage Technology

 ### Framework vs Application

+- CityOS
+- IM.CITY / UR.CITY

 ### Digital Layer vs Virtual Layer

+- IM.CITY
+- UR.CITY